4mDeveloper/Plugins-documentation/Page Locker Plugin/README.md

 ## Release Notes

+### Release 1.0.3 (April, 2022)
+* Added language support for Germany
+* Posibility to choose colored background or own picture to background of login page

 ### Release 1.0.2 (April, 2022)
 * Added possibility to "remember" your password in your browser
 * You can now lock up to 5 pages per `store / sub store`